Pimmz/Project-2/README.md

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.

 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.
+Ive updated the design from my earlier sketch to incorporate a leaderboard so it can create more of a challenge for the user.

 The direct link is here https://balsamiq.cloud/s9ei7tz/phsyq6e/rFF21?f=N4IgUiBcAMA0IDkpxAYWfAMlAjPAQrvALJEgBaZA0lANoC6AvkA%3D